 —Jane Ratcliffe for Guernica

-Guernica: How you would define anger?
+Guernica: How would you define anger?

 Lilly Dancyger: That’s a deceptively tricky question.
 For me, it’s a strong emotion that comes from not being able to accept something.
 When I’m angry, it’s usually in direct opposition to something that I’m being asked to just go on with or be okay with.
 Anger is my visceral, physical, negative reaction to something when it’s not okay.